jongrover/make-npm-package-example/README.md

     ```
   - Save all your files.
 8. Run it!
-  - $ `npm run build` The your folder structure should look like:
+  - $ `npm run build`
+  Then your folder structure should look like:

       ```bash
       ├── .git